jordancn/dashboard/README.md

 ### Server

 The server is a GraphQL API built with Apollo Server.
 It uses Prisma ORM to interact with the PostgreSQL database.
+Resolvers are scoped, queries are batched and cached via DataLoader to ensure efficient data retrieval.

 ## 🏃‍♂️ Getting Started